2026 Internship Opportunities

 • Flexibility: Adaptability to handle diverse tasks and responsibilities.

-• Driver's License (Preferred) or reliable transportation
+• Driver's License (Preferred) or reliable transportation.

-• Organizational Skills: Basic knowledge and skills in spreadsheets, Google Drive, Outlook
+• Organizational Skills: Basic knowledge and skills in spreadsheets, Google Drive, Outlook.

 • Physical Ability: Ability to lift 30 lbs and performing tasks in varying weather conditions.

-Green Our Planet – Remote
+Green Our Planet – To Be Updated

 Organization: Green Our Planet